ikhwanuddin/multi-channel-rpi-eco-monitoring/README.md

 This is the code designed to run a MAARU (Multichannel Autonomous Acoustic Recording Unit).
 Full details on applications and hardware setup [here](https://beckyheath.github.io/MAARU/).

-Code adapted by James Skinner, and Becky Heath from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
+Code adapted by Rifqi Ikhwanuddin from Neel Le Penru, James Skinner, Becky Heath, and Sarab Sethi's work on Autonomous Ecosystem Monitoring.
 More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.

 Key changes include:
   1. Installation of seeed multi-channel soundcard.